pybites/pybites.github.io-source/content/guest-ast-intro.md

 Tags: ast, Mutpy, Syntax Tree, data structures
 Slug: ast-intro
 Authors: Alessandro Finamore
-summary: In this article Alessandro provides an overview of Abstract Syntax Trees (ASTs), introduces a few use-cases, and showcase the ast module in the Python standard library.
+summary: In this article Alessandro provides an overview of Abstract Syntax Trees (ASTs), introduces a few use-cases, and showcases the `ast` module in the Python Standard Library.
 The content is structured in a top-down fashion, starting from general notion about an AST, and digging deeper up to the point of artificially manipulating an AST to "randomize" the content of some instructions.
 cover: images/featured/pb-article.png

 ## Index